unhappyfolk/blog/content/en/post/leaves.md

 I took your fruits and roped your leaves. \
 I made my deathbed and killed my steed.”_

-_“Ungrateful Fool, don’t thou blame me! \
+_“Ungrateful Fool, don’t blame me! \
 I did thee nothing but good deeds. \
-What fault to bear if I can’t see \
+What fault to bear if I cannot see \
 What lies ahead of thee and me?”_

 _How darest thou question me? \
 Wherein my good will showers thee. \
-You bathed in the ignorance of my sea, \
+Thou bathed in the ignorance of my sea, \
 And I laid my kindness upon thee._

-_Thy steed shall rot, and thou shall die. \
+_Thy steed shall rot, and thou shalt die. \
 My leaves grow higher and more high. \
 For I’m ignorant, and thou art like me, \
 But I intend well, and my roots go deep.”_